LoganFairbairn/MatLayer/README.md

-# MatLay
+# MatLayer

-Download the latest version from the releases - https://github.com/LoganFairbairn/matlay/releases
+Download the latest version from the releases - https://github.com/LoganFairbairn/matlayer/releases

 ...or use the green code button to download the development version which may have new features and fixes, but can be less stable.